crossbario/crossbar-examples/cdc/README.md

 All calls are within the management realm to which the session issuing the calls is connected.

+## Management Realms

 ## Authentication

 Both Crossbar.io nodes and CDC API clients authenticate to CDC via WAMP-cryptosign.

-WAMP-cryptosign is a public-private key authentication mechanism based on elliptic curve Curve25519, namely is adopts [Ed25519](http://ed25519.cr.yp.to/) to authenticate WAMP peers.
+WAMP-cryptosign is a public-private key authentication mechanism based on elliptic curve Curve25519, namely it adopts [Ed25519](http://ed25519.cr.yp.to/) to authenticate WAMP peers.

-### Node Authentication

-For Crossbar.io nodes, the public-private keys are automatically generated when a node first starts:

-* `CBDIR/.crossbar/key.priv` - the **private** node key
-* `CBDIR/.crossbar/key.pub` - the **public** node key

-Crossbar.io nodes need to be **paired** with CDC first.
-The node pairing makes the node's public key known to CDC, associates the node with a **management realm** and assign a node ID to the node.

-> The node ID is identical to the WAMP `authid` assigned by CDC during the authentication to the Crossbar.io node.

-All Crossbar.io nodes are assigned the authentication role `cdc-node` on the respective management realm after successfull authentication.

 ### User Authentication